TL;DR

 Why it matters when choosing: This number puts the PPM arms race in perspective.
 The difference between a bottle producing 0.2 PPM (broken or ineffective) and one producing 1.0 PPM (solid, working device) is meaningful.
 The difference between 3.0 PPM and 5.0 PPM has not been established as clinically significant in published research.
 Don’t overpay for marginal PPM increases if the base technology is the same.

 A measurement, in millivolts (mV), of water’s tendency to gain or lose electrons.
 Positive ORP means the water is oxidizing.
 Negative ORP means it has reducing (antioxidant) capacity.
 Tap water typically measures +200 to +400 mV.
-Hydrogen-rich water typically measures -200 to -600 mV.
+Hydrogen rich water typically measures negative 200 to negative 600 mV.

 Why it matters when choosing: ORP is a secondary indicator.
 It tells you the water has reducing potential, but it doesn’t directly measure how much hydrogen is dissolved.
 Two water samples with the same ORP can have different PPM levels.
 ORP meters are cheaper and more accessible than PPM testing, so some sellers use ORP as a proxy.
 It’s useful but not sufficient on its own.